 The issue was, back then, I had no checklist or concept of how to boost or apply my earnings, but not anymore.
 Below is the result of a "money checklist" version of a lifetime of these kinds of lessons.
 Every article on Golden Goose Guide explores these in more detail.

 1. First Golden Milestone – Start Your Journey

-In honor of Lao-Tzu's proverb,"The journey of a thousand miles begins with a single step," complete Golden Milestone #1 (Start Your Journey) by starting with our very first article here and read them all from beginning to end, just like a book.
+If you're really up for a running start, start with our very first article here and read them all from beginning to end, just like a book.
 A link at the bottom of each article will guide you to the next article.

 2. Second Golden Milestone – Build Ownership

 After seeing your score for ownership improving, you will find that you’d like to skip straight ahead to the Sixth Milestone and become debt free.
 I’ll offer the best ways to skip ahead (see my next article linked at the bottom, "Go From Rags to Riches in One Grand Move"), but depending on your situation, it may require some patience while the rest of the milestones take effect.
 Please don’t be discouraged in this milestone if you have little to no savings because the rest of the milestones will create a snowball effect, leading back to this one!